brannerchinese/rc_study_plans/os_installation_and_configuration/os_earlier_problems_with_debian_unicode.md

 ## Debian and Unicode

+This page describes some issues early in installation.
+I have resolved them, however.

 ### Possible xterm problem

  * Possibly `xterm` itself doesn't allow non-ASCII input.
 See http://unix.stackexchange.com/questions/280466/how-do-i-type-arbitrary-unicode-characters-in-xterm (201605).
 Are there other terminal emulators to use? https://lists.freebsd.org/pipermail/freebsd-questions/2010-March/213717.html suggests rxvt-unicode.